Matchekewis

 Matchekewis (c.1735 – July 1805), also known as Madjeckewiss, Mash-i-pi-nash-i-wish or Bad Bird, was a respected Ojibwe war chief in present-day northern Michigan.
 He became famous for his role in the 1763 capture of Fort Michilimackinac from the British during Pontiac's War.
 However, he subsequently became a staunch ally of Great Britain throughout the American Revolutionary War.

+Early life

+He was probably born in the year 1735.
+He was born in hunt villages west of Lake Huron.
+He was called Kaigwiaidosa as a young man.